-I have a newly discovered love of all things British since my daughter moved to London over three years ago.
-Before that I’d never been to England, but we’ve been visiting her quite a bit.
-She’s a good excuse to cross the pond, so to speak.
-She’s a very good tour guide, and does especially well taking us to her favorite restaurants and gastropubs in London.
+I discovered a love of all things British when my daughter moved to London many years ago.
+During those years, we visited often.
+She was a good reason to cross the pond, of course, but she’s also a very good tour guide, and did especially well taking us to fabulous restaurants.

-It was at one, called Vinoteca, where I decided to have dessert after brunch.
-It was Mum’s Day, after all, so I splurged.
-My daughter was attempting to explain to us that all desserts in England are called puddings.
+At one gastropub, called Vinoteca, I ordered dessert after brunch.
+It was Mum’s Day, after all.
+My daughter also explained that all desserts in England are called puddings.
 I mean, I was served my Sticky Toffee Pudding, and it’s a cake!
 But there, it’s a pudding!
-Why is it called a pudding?!

 The “pudding” didn’t look like much.
-It was a square of golden brown cake.
-But it was hot, and topped with gooey caramel sauce and slowly melting vanilla ice cream, so I knew it would be good.
+It was just a square of golden brown cake.
+But it was hot, topped with gooey caramel and slowly melting vanilla ice cream, so I knew it would be good.

 Well, I have to say.
 It was sweet heaven on a plate.